Philosophical Counselling can take you to the next level...

 During individual sessions we will engage - sometimes Socratic and always wholistically investigative - dialogues that aim to support self-discovery and authentic alignment between your best self and your actions in the world.
 We apply philosophical considerations to psychotherapeutic inquiries – somatic, emotional, and thoughtful - to engage deep self-understanding.

 This dynamic and thoughtful form of investigation supports the client’s own best definitions and ideals of health and healing.
-Clinically speaking clients can expect tangible measures of their progress, which will include decreases in anxiety, depression and anger, and improvements in non-reactive, purposeful communication, for example.
+Clinically speaking, clients can expect tangible measures of their progress, which will include decreases in anxiety, depression, unhealthy expressions of anger, as well as improvements in non-reactive, purposeful communication.

 Couples & Families